laujonat/purlieu.io/README.md

 # Purlieu.io

 ## Purpose
-We want to incorporate various ride sharing API's and allow users to receive a visual distance estimate based on a dollar amount.
-Due to API request limits, we may want to develop an algorithm to store estimates based on time, distance, and time of year.
+We want to incorporate various ride sharing API's and create an orthogonal projection onto a google maps with the intent of visualizing distance based on a dollar amount the user enters into the form.

 ```
 * Uber
 * Person vehicles